This post may contain affiliate links. Read my disclosure page here.

-This Spicy Sausage and Shrimp Skillet is Paleo, gluten-free and so delicious!
-A flavorful Mediterranean meal that comes together in 30 minutes.
+This Spicy Sausage and Shrimp Skillet is a flavorful Mediterranean-inspired dish that comes together in just 30 minutes—ideal for a quick and tasty weeknight dinner.
 Perfect weeknight dinner for busy families.

 Hope you had a fantastic weekend!
 Mine was short but sunny and very enjoyable!
 After coming home from work on Saturday, my husband surprised me with a delicious dinner cooked by him – Moroccan Grilled Salmon.
 We also had two tickets to the Huntsville Symphony Orchestra, so that was a nice end of the day.
 What a great date night!